Higher and foundation tiers

 acid to form an acidified copper sulfate solution.
 The copper can then be extracted from this solution by electrolysis or by carrying out a

-displacement reaction using scrap iron, as shown below.
+displacement reaction using scrap iron, as shown in the image below.

 Bioleaching is another method that can be used to extract metals economically from low grade metal ores.
 Certain types of bacteria for example thiobacillus ferrooxidans are used in bioleaching.
 These bacteria feed on sulfide minerals present in low-grade copper ores, the bacteria produce a watery solution called a leachate which contains copper ions (Cu2+) through their metabolic processes.